 The Mesolithic is a strange and remote period of human history.
 It doesn't have any impressive monuments.
 Its people left us no writing.
-But, it was important.
-People lived successfully for 5,000 years.
-When we study their life, we can learn useful lessons.
-These help us to live better lives today.
+But, it was an important phase in the human story.
+When we study it, we can learn useful lessons to help us both live better lives today and understand the world we live in.